lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

   Announcements for testing using other test-stands are to be made on test-stand specific channels, following the same rules.
   This includes #rubinobs-tucson-teststand and #rubinobs-base-teststand

+- The summit is an active observatory with many teams working on different tasks.
+Personnel on the summit should never be discourgaged from announcing their work as impacts may be unforseen or unpredictable.

 #summit-control-room
 --------------------
 This room is actively monitored by observers and shift managers.

-Communications in this room should be minimal.
+This may be used to bring urgent concerns to observers.

 This is a single channel for both telescopes which is actively monitored by telescope specialists and anyone controlling the system.
-For maximum efficiency, primary communication should be via Zoom and not in the channel.
+As observers are expected to actively monitor and reply to this channel, extended conversations may impact efficient work and discussion via zoom is encouraged.
 Breakout rooms can be used if multiple simultaneous conversations are required.

-This channel is meant to be used as the area where the copying/pasting of code snippets happens while supporting via zoom, therefore context will often not be provided.
+This channel may be used as the area where the copying/pasting of code snippets happens while supporting via zoom, therefore context will often not be provided.
-Troubleshooting in this area should be either system-wide, or issues which benefit from having multiple people see and understand the diagnosis.
+Troubleshooting in this area should be either system-wide, or concerning other observatory systems seperate from the telescopes.

 An example of troubleshooting belonging to this channel is found in the following figure.